-Contains the site of the S2' cleavage site of the viral fusion peptide by the host TMPRSS2 protease, which is essential for membrane fusion and host cell infection.
-An immunodominant epitope bound by convalescent antibodies reported separately by Farrera et al, Poh et al, and Wang et al. Poh and colleagues demonstrated that this epitope elicits neutralizing antibodies106.
-Predicted B-cell epitope by Grifoni et al..
-Contains the site of the S2' cleavage site of the viral fusion peptide by the host TMPRSS2 protease, which is essential for membrane fusion and host https://science.sciencemag.org/content/369/6504/650 cell infection.
-Includes a top B-cell epitope prediction from Lon107 and from Khan108.
+Contains the site of the S2' cleavage site of the viral fusion peptide by the host TMPRSS2 protease, which is essential for efficient membrane fusion and host cell infection.
+The S2' site is cleaved between Arg 815 and Ser 816 (SKR/SFI).
+An immunodominant epitope bound by convalescent antibodies reported separately by Farrera et al, Poh et al, and Wang et al. Poh and colleagues demonstrated that this epitope is bound by neutralizing antibodies106.
+Predicted B-cell epitope by Grifoni et al. Includes a top B-cell epitope prediction from Lon107 and from Khan108.
 Multiple prolines, especially proline next to aspartate can cause problems with synthesis; however, as shown in the figure below, the loop accessible to antibody binding is largely determined by 3 proline residues.
-Furthermore, ILPDPSKPS is a homolog of the established T-cell epitope in SARS-CoV.109
+Peng and colleagues provide empirical data showing the sequence NFSQILPDPSKPSKR is a CD4 epitope.